 Tip 1.
 Understanding your Gross vs. Net Income.

 A common challenge many young adults run into, their first year out of college, is accurately estimating what their actual take-home pay (also known as net income) will be.
 Understanding the distinction will be helpful as you begin building the rest of your budget.
-If you are already working and receiving a steady source of income, you may already be familiar with how much of your gross salary is withheld for taxes, 401(k), health benefits, etc. However, if you are not yet employed there are many online tools that can help you estimate what your take home pay will be.
+If you are already working and receiving a steady source of income, you may already be familiar with how much of your gross salary is withheld for taxes, 401(k), health benefits, etc. However, if you are not yet employed there is many online tools that can help you estimate what your take home pay will be.

 Tip 2.
 Saving is a must.